nestauk/dap_medium_articles/streamlit_app_tutorial/README.md

 `streamlit run streamlit_demo_iod_analysis.py`

-Alternatively if you want the app without the style choices, see `streamlit_demo_iod_analysis_without.py`.
+Alternatively if you want an to have a go using streamlit with some of the basics set up, see `streamlit_template.py`.

 ## About the data
 data: